MakaremHind/car-sensors-monitoring-application/docs/How_to_guides/How_to_guides.md

 4. **Place `.env` File**: Ensure `.env` is in the same directory as the executable.
 5. **Run the Executable**: Execute the app using the command appropriate for your OS.

-This setup ensures a streamlined process for both development and deployment of the Car Sensors Monitoring App.
+These guides ensures a streamlined process for both development and deployment of the Car Sensors Monitoring App.